Ralph Grey, Baron Grey of Naunton

 Ralph Francis Alnwick Grey, Baron Grey of Naunton, GCMG GCVO OBE GCStJ (15 April 1910 – 17 October 1999) was a New Zealand peer who served as the last Governor of Northern Ireland.
-He was created a Life Peer as Baron Grey of Naunton, of Naunton in the County of Gloucestershire, on 17 September 1968.
+He was created a Life Peer as Baron Grey of Naunton on 17 September 1968.

+Early life and education

+Ralph Grey was born in Wellington, New Zealand, on 15 April 1910 the only son of Francis Arthur Grey and Mary Wilks Spencer.

+He attended both Scots College and Wellington College before going up to University College, Auckland where he graduating as LLB.
+He then pursued postgraduate studies at Pembroke College, Cambridge and thereafter was called to the Bar.